 Whether it’s hosting brainstorming sessions or creating an ongoing open dialogue, you can create opportunities for innovation by openly sharing business challenges or new opportunities.
 To support employees in offering valuable ideas, it’s helpful to share your understanding of business challenges, pinpoint root causes, discuss the constraints of current approaches, and clearly articulate the end goal.

 Problems may be surfaced and solutions may be generated in many different ways.
 Daily huddles before a shift to review performance and discuss challenges may help.
 Another valuable tool is creating an ideas system— something many industries find helpful.

-4. Emphasize core values
+4. Emphasize and model core values